Singular Data Destinations (ETL) is an enterprise feature. If you're interested in using this feature, reach out to your Customer Success Manager.

 - The ETL Availability API helps you check the status of your data destination updates.

-- Go to Settings > Data Connectors and check the ETL Status column.
+- Go to Settings > Data Destinations and check the ETL Status column.

 - In every data destination, there is a dimension called data_connector_timestamp_utc.
 This dimension shows the timestamp for when we pulled the data from the network.

 - In every data destination there is a dimension called etl_query_timestamp_utc.
 This dimension shows the last time we updated data in the ETL.

 Note: In continuous ETL, the timestamp means that no new data has come in for this row of data since this last timestamp.
 That means that there could have been subsequent ETL tasks, but for this particular row of data, there was no need to update.

 |Type of Data

 |Ad spend (campaign cost), creative data, install and re-engagement stats, and other KPIs Singular pulls from ad networks and MMPs, broken down by source (network), app, os, country, and other dimensions.